katherholt/katherholt.github.io/index.md

 ### Currently

-Working as a junior devloper at [Relay Labs](https://www.relaylabs.co).
+Working as a junior developer at [Relay Labs](https://www.relaylabs.co).

 ### Keep in Touch!